 Upload your design in the DTF print queue and make the adjustments of your choice.

-Select the DTF Transfer print mode, according to the substrate's color you will be transferring to, and your image will be automatically mirrored (since it's going to be transferred to a t-shirt later).
+Select one of the DTF Transfer print modes, according to the substrate's color you will be transferring to, and your image will be automatically mirrored (since it's going to be transferred to a t-shirt later).